acmattson3/svg-slicer/README.md

 ## Notes

 - Filled regions and SVG strokes are both converted into hatchable toolpaths.
+- Text glyphs are outlined with Matplotlib's available fonts; if a requested font is missing the fallback face is used.
 - The slicer assumes the printer uses absolute coordinates and millimeters.
 - Preview rendering ignores travel moves so you only see actual drawing strokes on a white background.
 - For very light fills the density is clamped to `infill.min_density`, ensuring at least a faint hatch for the pen plotter.